Department of Music

 |6180||Contemporary Music (3)

 Research of developments in music since 1950, including recent 12-tone theory, aleatoric techniques, and electronic music.
-Prerequisites: MUS 3157 and 3034 or consent of instructor.
+Strongly Recommended: Graduate standing in Music or permission of instructor.

 |Course Number||Course Information|